Yoast/Yoast-SEO-for-Neos/README.md

 The group also contains a live analyzer which will check your content and SEO data and show you the results.
 Depending on your nodetype configuration the analyzer will update after you change something and show you up-to-date information without needing a reload of the whole page.

+This view is helpful when optimizing a single page while working on it's content.

 ## Notes about the packages capabilities